fmang/oshu/README.md

 your PATH, or invoke oshu! by specifying the full path like `~/.local/bin/oshu BEATMAP.osu`.
 Otherwise you may use the default `/usr/local`.

+If you want to have oshu integrated in your desktop:

+	$ desktop-file-install --dir $PREFIX/share/applications oshu.desktop
+	$ xdg-mime install x-osu.xml
+	$ xdg-mime default oshu.desktop text/x-osu

 If you're lucky, someone may have packaged it for your distribution.